Wojciech Zaremba

-Wojciech Zaremba is a Polish computer scientist, a co-founder of OpenAI (2016–present), where he leads both the Codex research and language teams.
-The teams actively work on AI that writes computer code and creating successors to GPT-3 respectively.
-The mission of OpenAI is to build safe artificial intelligence (AI), and ensure that its benefits are as evenly distributed as possible.
+Wojciech Zaremba (born 30 November 1988) is a Polish computer scientist and co-founder of OpenAI (2016–present).
+He initially led OpenAI's work on robotics, notably creating a robotic arm capable of solving Rubik's Cube.
+When the team was dissolved in 2020, he began leading teams working on OpenAI's GPT models, GitHub Copilot, and Codex.

-Early life
+Early life and education

-Zaremba was born in Kluczbork, People’s Republic of Poland.
+Zaremba was born in Kluczbork, Poland.
 At a young age, he won local competitions and awards in mathematics, computer science, chemistry and physics.
 In 2007, Zaremba represented Poland in the International Mathematical Olympiad in Vietnam, and won a silver medal.

-Zaremba studied at the University of Warsaw and École Polytechnique mathematics and computer science, and graduated in 2013 with two master's degrees in mathematics.
+Zaremba studied at the University of Warsaw and École Polytechnique with a focus in mathematics and computer science, and graduated in 2013 with two master's degrees in mathematics.
 He then began his PhD at New York University (NYU) in deep learning under the supervision of Yann LeCun and Rob Fergus.
 Zaremba graduated and received his PhD in 2016.

 Career

-During his bachelor studies, he spent time at NVIDIA during the pre deep learning era (2008).
+During his bachelor studies, he spent time at NVIDIA before the deep learning era.
 His PhD was divided between Google Brain where he spent a year, and Facebook Artificial Intelligence Research where he spent another year.

 During his stay at Google, he co-authored work on adversarial examples for neural networks.
 This result created the field of adversarial attacks on neural networks.

 His PhD is focused on matching capabilities of neural networks with the algorithmic power of programmable computers.

-In 2015, Zaremba became one of the co-founders of OpenAI, a non-profit artificial intelligence (AI) research company.
-The aim of the project is to create safe artificial intelligence.
-In OpenAl, Zaremba works as robotics research manager.
+In 2015, Zaremba became one of the co-founders of OpenAI, an artificial intelligence research company whose stated mission is to ensure that artificial general intelligence "benefits all of humanity".
+In OpenAl, Zaremba has worked as robotics research manager until 2020, then managing the development of GitHub Copilot, and Codex, and GPT models underlying ChatGPT.

 Zaremba sits on the advisory board of Growbots, a Silicon Valley startup company aiming to automate sales processes with the use of machine learning and artificial intelligence.
+He is also on the advisory board of the Qualia Research Institute.